Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: Facebook 100 data example

-Figure \ref{compare-all-fb100} illustrates that in these Facebook 100 simulations, the dRpA tends to have smaller bias, variance, and RMSE than the dApA estimator regardless of degree ratio.
-Recall that the dApA estimator uses the same size estimator as the dRpA but uses the average of ratios for the degree estimator as well (Table \ref{table:degree-and-prev-estimators}).
-This choice increases not only the variance but the bias.
+In these Facebook 100 simulations, the RA has smaller bias, variance, and RMSE than the AA estimator in more than half the cases, even among cases with degree ratios near 1.
+Recall that the AA estimator uses the same size estimator as the RA but uses the average of ratios for the degree estimator as well (Table \ref{table:degree-and-prev-estimators}).
+The smaller variance is not surprising since the A estimator has greater variance than the R estimator as demonstrated in the online supplement.
+Yet this choice appears to increase not only the variance but the bias.
 We suspect the increased bias follows from the fact that the probe groups are intended to be collectively but not necessarily individually representative of the general population \citep{McCormick2010-ARD}.
 If the set of chosen probe groups satisfy this property, then taking the ratio of averages keeps the numerator and denominator representative while taking the average of ratios changes the relative weighting of the probe groups.

+In the set of networks and choices of probe groups here, the A and R degree estimates are very comparable.
+In these simulations, the percent error is at least 0.5\% smaller for the R estimator than the A estimator in 49.8\% of the cases, and the reverse is true in 42.2\% of the cases.
+The distributions of their percent errors are very similar, and the two estimators are highly correlated with each other.
+When the two estimators do not perform so similarly, the difference in performance between the RA and AA estimators (and between the RR$^*$ and AR estimators) could be greater.